Bless All Nations

 • I will also give you for a light to the nations that you may be my salvation UNTO THE END OF THE EARTH”- (Isaiah 49:6, Acts 1:7-9).

-The global scope of the mission is stressed at the climax of Peter’s first sermon on the Day of Pentecost when he combines verbal allusions from the books of Isaiah and Joel - For to you is the promise, to your children and TO ALL THAT ARE AFAR OFF, AS MANY AS THE LORD OUR GOD WILL CALL to him” – (Acts 2:33-39).
+The global scope of the mission is stressed in the climax of Peter’s first sermon given on the Day of Pentecost when he combined verbal allusions from the books of Isaiah and Joel - For to you is the promise, to your children and TO ALL THAT ARE AFAR OFF, AS MANY AS THE LORD OUR GOD WILL CALL to him” – (Acts 2:33-39).

 • All the “prophets from Samuel and them that followed after, as many as have spoken, told of these days.
 You are the sons of the prophets and of the covenant that God made with your fathers, saying to Abraham, and IN YOUR SEED SHALL ALL THE CLANS OF THE EARTH BE BLESSED.
 Unto you first God, having raised his Servant, sent him to bless you by turning away every one of you from your iniquities” - (Acts 3:25).

-Thus, Peter links the ministry of Jesus to the promise to bless all the clans in Abraham’s seed.
-His words anticipate the broadening of the covenant community to include the Gentiles by declaring that God blessed the Jewish nation “first.”
+Thus, Peter linked the ministry of Jesus to the promise to bless all the nations in Abraham’s Seed.
+His words anticipated the broadening of the covenant community to include the Gentiles by declaring that God blessed the Jewish nation “first.”

 PREACHING TO GENTILES

-The Creator of all things accepts men “in every nation that fear him and work righteousness”; therefore, in Caesarea, Peter preaches the same gospel to Cornelius that he earlier proclaimed to the Jews - (Acts 10:19-48).
+The Creator of all things accepts men “in every nation that fear him and work righteousness”; and therefore, in Caesarea, Peter preached the same Gospel to Cornelius that he proclaimed earlier to the Jews in Jerusalem - (Acts 10:19-48).

-In Jerusalem, James declared that the Gentiles are not required to undergo circumcision “in order to be saved,” for God has “visited the Gentiles to take out of them a people for his name.”
-Moreover, James justifies the outreach to uncircumcised Gentiles by citing the prophet Amos:
+In Jerusalem, James declared that the Gentiles were not required to undergo circumcision “in order to be saved,” for God has “visited the Gentiles to take out of them a people for his name.”
+Moreover, James justified the outreach to uncircumcised Gentiles by citing the prophet Amos:

 • And to this agree the words of the prophets; as it is written: After these things, I will return, and I will build again the tabernacle of David, which is fallen; and I will build again its ruins, and I will set it up, that the REMNANT OF MEN may seek after the Lord and all the nations upon whom my name is called” - (Acts 15:14-17, Amos 9:11-12).

-The book of Acts ends with Paul in Rome “proclaiming the kingdom of God” to all who will hear, to Jew and Gentile alike - (Isaiah 52:10, Acts 28:26-31).
+The Book of Acts ends with the Apostle Paul in Rome “proclaiming the Kingdom of God” to all who would hear, Jew and Gentile alike - (Isaiah 52:10, Acts 28:26-31).

-Thus, the “Lamb” is declared worthy to reign over the Cosmos precisely because he “purchased for God by his blood men of every tribe, and tongue, and people, and nation” - (Revelation 5:5-14).
+Finally, the Book of Revelation foresees the city of New Jerusalem inhabited by a vast multitude of men and women redeemed from all the nations, the ultimate fulfillment of the Covenant promise to “bless the nations” in Abraham.
+Moreover, Jesus symbolized by the slain “Lamb” is declared worthy to reign over the Cosmos precisely BECAUSE he “purchased for God by his blood men of every tribe, and tongue, and people, and nation” - (Revelation 5:5-14).

-The covenant with Abraham, including its promises of land and descendants always included the Gentiles, and it finds its true fulfillment in the New Creation inaugurated by the death and the resurrection of Jesus.
-It is “in Jesus,” the true “seed of Abraham,” that the nations are “blessed.”
+The Abrahamic Covenant, including its promises of land and descendants, always included the Gentiles, and it finds its true fulfillment in the New Creation inaugurated by the death and the resurrection of Jesus.
+It is “in him,” the true “Seed of Abraham,” that the nations of the Earth are “blessed.”

 POPULAR POSTS